-Each year, the Forum sends an invitation and application to area principals and teachers of high school science classes in San Antonio and the surrounding areas to tour the internationally renowned facilities of the Texas Biomedical Research Institute.
+Each year, the Forum sends an invitation and application to area principals and teachers of high school science classes in San Antonio and the surrounding areas to tour the internationally renowned facilities of the Texas Biomedical Research Institute (Texas Biomed).
 This is a unique opportunity for area high school classes to visit the world’s only privately owned biomedical research institute that houses both a BSL4 laboratory and a National Primate Research Center.
-The tour of San Antonio’s biomedical research jewel, Texas Biomed exposes these bright young students to the exciting possibilities of a career in the sciences in STEM.
+The tour of San Antonio’s biomedical research jewel exposes these bright young students to the exciting possibilities of a career in the sciences in STEM.
 Tours are granted on a first come, first served basis.

 Student Tour Dates